dannguyen/journalism-syllabi/README.md

 <a href="https://github.com/ledeprogram/courses/tree/master/platforms">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>This course begins with the idea that computing tools are the products of human ingenuity and effort.
+        This course begins with the idea that computing tools are the products of human ingenuity and effort.
 They are never neutral and carry with them the biases of their designers and their design process.
-Platform studies  is a new term used to describe investigations into these relationships between c...</em></p>
+Platform studies is a new term used to describe investigations into these relationships between com
+        </small></p>

         <p>Instructors: Cathy O Neil @mathbabedotorg</p>
     </td>
     <td>
-        Columbia University
+        <small>Columbia University</small>
     </td>
   </tr>